History of San Antonio in Timeline

 2007: Greenway Construction Begins

-November 2008: Term limits for City Council
+November 2008: Term Limit Exception

-2008: AT&T Inc. Move
+2008: AT&T Move to Dallas

-2008: Largest American City without Rail System
+2008: Largest City Without Rail System

-San Antonio became the largest American city without an intra-city rail system in 2008 when Phoenix procured one.
+In 2008, San Antonio became the largest American city without an intra-city rail system when Phoenix procured one.

-2009: Planned Annexation
+2009: Planned Annexation by San Antonio

-2009: River Walk Expansion Begins
+2009: River Walk Extension

-May 2010: Compressed Natural Gas Vehicles
+May 2010: Compressed Natural Gas Vehicles Unveiled

 In May 2010, VIA Metropolitan Transit unveiled new vehicles powered by compressed natural gas.